Segflow/blog/content/post/acebear-ctf-secure_login.md

 So the function `generate_password` will receive our typed password as an argument, do some magic and return a new string.
 If the generated password is `F05664E983F54E5FA6D5D4FFC5BF930743F60D8FC2C78AFBB0AF7C82664F2043` we win, else we lose.

-So, in order to solve this we need to reverse engineer the `generate_password` function so we can control its result and pass the `strcmp` check.
+So, in order to solve this, we need to reverse engineer the `generate_password` function so we can control its result and pass the `strcmp` check.

 The following loop can easily be spotted, by reading it carefully we knew that the password generation happens here:
 {{< figure src="/img/acebear-ctf-2018/safe_login-binja-generate-hash.png" width="100%" >}}